 I only did the double-hem-thing on three sides because the edge at the waist was going to be covered by mountains of tulle and the stitching was going to be reinforced.
 Prevent fraying with a double hem – this thing is going to be used a lot!

-As the picture above shows, I then took the tulle (from the bolt) and without cutting it, made a pleat 2 inches wide every two inches, starting from the center and working my way to the edges.
+As the picture above shows (picture is from Anna’s costume), I then took the tulle (from the bolt) and without cutting it, made a pleat 2 inches wide every two inches, starting from the center and working my way to the edges.
 Just pull a few inches of tulle past the side of the skirt that isn’t on the same side as the tulle.
 You want one seamless piece to be pleated, and you want the pleats facing towards the center.

 I know it’s hard to see in the picture below, but under the top layer of pleats is another one.
 It doesn’t add much ‘fluff,’ but it definitely adds to the visual appeal of the dress, especially when you attach the bodice piece.